 Tagged American Nationalism, infrastructure, institutions, People, territory, the West, war

 There is, perhaps, no more contentious part of Christian theology than Hell.
-Other parts of the theology occasionally cause controversy (particularly in our increasingly immoral and decadent society in the West), but little can compare with the assertion that all who do not believe will be judged, condemned by their lack of belief, and damned to an eternity of suffering.
+Other parts of the theology1 occasionally cause controversy (particularly in our increasingly immoral and decadent society in the West), but little can compare with the assertion that all who do not believe will be judged, condemned by their lack of belief, and damned to an eternity of suffering.
 Nevertheless, Hell remains a centrally important part of Christian theology and warrants substantial consideration.

 For humans, existence progresses through six stages; these stages are as follows:

 Tagged creation, death, embodiment, ensoulment, eternity, judgement, life, soul

 Net neutrality will, almost certainly, increase the cost of end-consumer connections.
 The logic behind this is simple and requires only minimal understanding of economics; in short: requiring equal treatment of all data will mean that capacity increases will be the only way to ensure quality of service for important or time-sensitive data; such increases in capacity will, necessarily, be inefficient; increased inefficiency means increased operating costs; and the consumer always pays.

 Posted in Economics, Law, Net Neutrality, Politics, Positive Law, Regulatory Law, Technology, The Internet